mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

   Removes DEFINER from the CREATE statement.
 By default, statements are not modified

+.. option:: --replace-definer

+  Replaces the user in the DEFINER by the new string.
+By default, statements are not modified

 .. option:: -s, --statement-size

   Attempted size of INSERT statement in bytes, default 1000000